Zhijia Zhao

 FSM serves as the computation model for a variety of performance-critical

 applications (e.g., pattern matching and decoding).
-However, the model executes in serial by design –
+However, the model runs in serial –

-the current transition depends on the prior state.
-In a series of works, we ``break'' the state dependencies
+each transition depends on the prior state.
+In a series of works, we "broke" the state dependencies

 |